-On-street bicycle routes, such as bicycle lanes and shared-use lanes, are specially designed facilities to support safe and efficient bicycle transportation.
+On-street bicycle routes, such as bicycle lanes and shared-use roadways, are specially designed facilities to support safe and efficient bicycle transportation on roadways.
+The bike infrastructure that makes up these routes may include protected bike lanes, painted bike lanes and shared roadways.
 Bicycles are permitted on any road in Edmonton.

 Frequently asked questions about how bicycle lanes work for cyclists.

-No. Cyclists have the same rights and responsibilities as motor vehicles and therefore may ride outside the bicycle lane.
+No. Although cyclists are encouraged to use the bike lanes, cyclists have the same rights and responsibilities as motor vehicles and therefore may ride outside the bicycle lane.

 For example, a cyclist making a left hand turn, may join the flow of motor vehicle traffic and turn left from the left turn lane.

 Bicycle lanes are dashed to indicate to motorists that they may cross the bicycle lane for certain manoeuvres, provided they have checked and it is safe to do so.

 For example, the bicycle lane is dashed before intersections, allowing the motor vehicle to move to the right to make a right turn.

 Motor vehicles may cross the bicycle lane when turning into accesses or driveways along the roadway, or when parking is permitted between the curb and the bicycle lane.
 Motorists should first check for cyclists in the bicycle lane and cross only when it is safe to do so.
 Motorists cannot stop, park or encroach on the bicycle lane.

 At bus stops, the bicycle lane is dashed to indicate that the bus can pull across the bicycle lane, and to notify the cyclist that buses will be pulling over.